getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 For `pageload` and `navigation` transactions, the `Tracing` integration uses the browser's `window.location` API to generate a transaction name.
 To customize the name of the `pageload` and `navigation` transactions, you can supply a `beforeNavigation` option to the `Tracing` integration.
 This option allows you to pass in a function that takes in the location at the time of navigation and returns a new transaction name.

-This is useful if you would like to leverage the routes from a custom routing library like `React Router` or if you want to reduce the cardinality of certain transactions.
+`beforeNavigation` is useful if you would like to leverage the routes from a custom routing library like `React Router` or if you want to reduce the cardinality of particular transactions.

 ```javascript
 import * as Sentry from '@sentry/browser';